mandemmike/AI-PASS/README.md

 ### Training the model

-In the training phase, we adapted the Adam optimizer with a learning rate 1e-4 (0.0001) for decaying by taking the initial learning rate and dividing by the epoch value.
-To configure our CNN model for training, that is to say; to define loss functions, the optimizer and the metrics, we used in the compilation, categorical_crossentropy for age feature (5 output/class, as age groups) and categorical_crossentropy for race feature (5 output/class, race categories) (race feature is used only to have more feature in our model to have better training results, we do not have any predictions on this feature) and we used binary_crossentropy for gender feature (2 output/class - as male and female).
+As we can see in the above model architecture training phase, we adapted the Adam optimizer with a learning rate 1e-4 for decaying by taking the initial learning rate and dividing by the epoch value.
+To configure our CNN model for training, that is to say; to define loss functions, the optimizer and the metrics, we used in the compilation, categorical_crossentropy for age feature (5 output/class, as age groups) and categorical_crossentropy for race feature (5 output/class, race categories)
+(we do not use race feature for any predictions, implemented for hoping sufficient benefits to our model) and we used binary_crossentropy for gender feature (2 output/class - as male and female).

 After we generate data batches by image data generator for training and validation data, we fit them in for training